 hip Of Fools

 Erasure is available for exclusive private events, as well as public concerts.
-To check pricing or to hire Erasure, Contact Jay Siegan Presents here
+To inquire about pricing and availability of Erasure, or to book Erasure for your event, Contact Jay Siegan Presents here.

 "Let's face it there is nothing Kraftwerk did that Erasure didn't do better, for longer, and while wearing a blue sequinned cowboy hat and chaps."...
 The Times, 2005

 Following his stint in the hugely successful synthgroup Yaz, former Depeche Mode member Vince Clarke formed Erasure in 1985 with singer Andy Bell.
 Like Yaz and Depeche Mode, Erasure were a synth-based group, but they had stronger dance inclinations, as well as a sharper, more accessible sense of pop songcraft, than either of Clarke's previous bands.
 Furthermore, Erasure had the flamboyantly eccentric Andy Bell -- one of the first openly gay performers in pop music -- as their focal point.
 Bell's keening, high voice and exaggerated sense of theatrically became the band's defining image.
 In their native Britain, Erasure were successful from their inception.
 After a few years, the duo achieved commercial success in America with 1988's "Chains of Love," but they remained, in essence, a cult band on both sides of the Atlantic, cultivating a dedicated fan base over the course of their career.

 And 30+ years later, the band tours globally, bringing their celebratory, iconic dance music to masses around the world.